 Day Eight: From Amber to Vanaashrya

 This morning you'll head north to Vanaashrya.
-En route you'll stop for tea or coffee at Bhangarh, a ruined fort of dating from the 17th Century.
+En route you'll stop for tea or coffee at Bhangarh, a ruined fort dating from the 17th Century.
 After a relaxing afternoon, you can take a camel cart to visit the local village and enjoy a pre-dinner cookery demonstration.
-You'll spend the night in your private tent, a place designed to give you a sense of the India of the past while the little luxuries of the present day (like air conditioning).
+You'll spend the night in your private tent, a place designed to give you a sense of the India of the past with the little luxuries of the present day (like air conditioning).

 Day Nine: Included Heritage Transport Museum excursion

 As we make our way back to Delhi, where you'll spend the final night of your holiday in India, we'll stop at the fascinating Heritage Transport Museum, which showcases the development of road, rail and air transport in India.